-- Over 600 Full-Time Cree Jobs to Be Created at Marcy Nanocenter on SUNY Poly Campus as Cree Will Partner with SUNY to Implement a Workforce Training Program and Industry-Oriented Curriculum to Supply Future Workforce in Marcy and a $10 Million Joint Initiative to Support High-Tech Research and Development in the SUNY System.
+- Over 600 Full-Time Wolfspeed Jobs to Be Created at Marcy Nanocenter on SUNY Poly Campus as Wolfspeed Will Partner with SUNY to Implement a Workforce Training Program and Industry-Oriented Curriculum to Supply Future Workforce in Marcy and a $10 Million Joint Initiative to Support High-Tech Research and Development in the SUNY System.

 - AFRL’s Information Directorate is the Air Force's and nation's premier research organization for Command, Control, Communications, Computers, and Intelligence (C4I) and Cyber technologies.

 - AFRL has research agreements with IBM on A.I., Machine Learning, Neuromorphic and Quantum Computing.

 - SUNY Poly and AFRL are establishing collaborative research and academic programs to support Quantum Computing.

 Innovare: Advancement Center